 The bridge was constructed when the existing rail line from Melbourne to Bairnsdale extended to Orbost.
 This 97km Bairnsdale to Orbost extension made its way through the rugged terrain of East Gippsland.
 This section of railway was to have been the most difficult rail project undertaken in Victoria due to the surrounding dense bushland.
-The bridge serviced the line for over 60 years until damaged by bushfire in 1980.
+The wooden trestle bridge serviced the line for over 60 years until damaged by bushfire in 1980.
 The bridge was repaired and the services resumed.

 Stony Creek Trestle Bridge is a hidden Gem

 Due to high infrastructure costs and low passenger numbers, the last train crossed the bridge in 1988.
-At 247 Meters long and 20 meters high, it is the largest standing bridge of its kind in the State of Victoria.
+At 247 meters long and 20 meters high, it is the largest standing wooden trestle bridge of its kind in the State of Victoria.
 The bridge is listed on the Register of Historic Sites.
 Building materials for the bridge included red ironbark and grey box timber.
 Stony Creek Trestle Bridge is a prime example of the early engineering.
 Using skills and practises that utilised the resources and materials found on the site.